laks316/vibe-patent2content/README.md

-# vibe-patent2content
-Convert Patent PDFs to Simplefied Content (Vibe coded with Gemini 2.5 Pro)
+# 📄 Convert Patent PDFs to Simplefied Content

-# 📄 Patent Insight Generator with AI Summary

-This is a Streamlit web application that allows users to upload a Patent document in PDF format, view it within the browser, and generate an AI-powered executive summary using the Google Gemini API.
+This is a Streamlit web application (Vibe coded with Gemini 2.5 Pro) that allows users to upload a Patent document in PDF format, view it within the browser, and generate an AI-powered executive summary using the Google Gemini API.
 It also provides sections for users to manually input key patent details and add their own analysis notes.

 ## ✨ Features